 After her first son, Henry, was born with total hemimegalencephaly and required a modified lateral hemispherotomy, then revision, then a third surgery to convert to a true anatomical hemispherectomy, she and her husband Brad Jones founded The Brain Recovery Project to initiate and fund research to better understand neurorehabilitation after hemispherectomy surgery.

-An active member of several social media communities where families of children with intractable epilepsy, she quickly learned how underserved children are after having brain surgery to stop seizures.
+An active member of several social media communities for families of children with intractable epilepsy, she quickly learned how underserved children are after having brain surgery to stop seizures.
 She served as the principal investigator for the R13 grant from the National Institutes of Health to support the 2014 scientific symposium on brain plasticity, hemispheric specialization, and neuro-rehabilitation after cerebral hemispherectom.
 At her behest, the board of directors in 2016 agreed to expand the organization’s reach to include all resective and disconnective procedures.

 In 2003, her first son, Bennett, was born.
 He had suffered a massive stroke in utero and went on to have a hemispherectomy at age 2.
 As the parent of a child with cerebral palsy, Audrey shifted her career to that of an educational advocate and caregiver.
 In 2010, she created Camp Bennett, a constraint induced movement therapy program for pediatric stroke survivors, which operated in the San Francisco Bay Area until 2012.